Whorlton, North Yorkshire

 Whorlton is a hamlet and civil parish in North Yorkshire, England.
 It is very near Swainby and the A19, and 6 miles south west of Stokesley.
-Features include the remains of Whorlton Castle and the Church of the Holy Rood.
+It is the site of a deserted medieval village, a scheduled monument, the remains of Whorlton Castle and the Church of the Holy Rood.
+From 1974 to 2023 it was part of the Hambleton District.
+It is now administered by the unitary North Yorkshire Council.

+History

+In 1810 a hoard of Roman silver coins and metalwork, the Whorlton Hoard, was found near Whorl Hill.

+The name is of Old English or Old Norse origin.
+It means the farmstead near Whorl Hill, the "round-topped" hill, from hwyrfel "circle".
+The place was first mentioned in the Domesday Book of 1086.

 Whorlton Castle was built by Robert de Meynell as a typical 12th century motte and bailey Norman castle.
 A gatehouse was added in the 14th century.
 The only remains visible today are the grade I listed gatehouse and traces of the grade II* listed undercrofts (or cellars) of the main building.
 Due to vandalism access to the site is restricted.

-From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.
+Civil parish

+The parish includes the much larger settlement of Swainby, and an extensive area of moorland in the Cleveland Hills south and east of Swainby.
+In 2011 the population of the parish was 597.